wandb/docs/docs/tutorials/weave_models_registry.md

 class UnslothLoRAChatModel(weave.Model):
     """
-    Define an extra ChatModel class to be able store and version more parameters than just the model name.
+    Define an extra ChatModel class to store and version more parameters than just the model name.
     This enables fine-tuning on specific parameters.
     """